U60NMTMiner/husky-mine-rescuer-o/README.md

 ### 2. (Optional) Configure environment parameters

-A) You may set the proper environment parameters to turn on/off sensors, bumpers, etc. See instructions at (https://github.com/husky/husky/tree/noetic-devel/husky_description)
+A) You may skip this step if the 4th step of the 'Installation' process covers your needs.
+Otherwise, you may set the proper environment parameters to turn on/off sensors, bumpers, etc. See instructions at (https://github.com/husky/husky/tree/noetic-devel/husky_description)
 ```
 export HUSKY_FRONT_BUMPER=1 #bumpers
 export HUSKY_REAR_BUMPER=1